bibixx/zium.app/README.md

 <!-- LICENSE -->
 ## License

-Copyright © 2023 Bartosz Legięć
+Copyright © 2023 Bartosz Legięć, Adam Ruthendorf-Przewoski

 zium.app is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.